The Fostering Success Coaching Institute

 Our Trainings are currently only offered in English.

-In order to receive a Level I Certificate, trainees must attend all full three days of training.
-Trainees who are unable to attend all three days in full will not receive a Level I certificate.
+In order to receive a Level I Certificate, trainees may miss no more than three 1.5 hour online sessions, and when those sessions are missed, they need to be made up by watching the recordins.
+Trainees must complete all three coaching practice sessions as well.
 If an unexpected event happens, trainees can receive a voucher to attend the training on another date.

 In order to receive a Level II Certificate, trainees may miss no more than three training meetings, and must watch all webinars and learning assessments.